peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 As part of this bustle of activity, European astronomers sought collaboration with young Gauss, and his written correspondence quickly grew voluminous.
 Besides discovering more asteroids and calculating their orbits, Gauss's primary concern in these correspondences was to obtain observations that indicate deviations from perfectly elliptical orbits.
 These are the _perturbations_.

-Perturbations are typically described as nudges and tugs exerted by close encounters with larger planetary objects - specifically Jupiter, in the case of the early asteroids.
-From what little I've read of this correspondence, as well as Gauss's own celestial mechanics textbook, Gauss publicly subscribed to this description.
+Perturbations are typically described as [nudges and tugs](https://control.asu.edu/Classes/MAE462/462Lecture12.pdf) exerted by close encounters with larger planetary objects - specifically Jupiter, in the case of the early asteroids.
+The main guy who developed this theory was Newton fanatic, the Paris Academy's Pierre Simone Laplace, who wrote a series of manuscripts in the mid 1780s.
+From what little I've read of this correspondence, as well as Gauss's own celestial mechanics textbook, Gauss publicly subscribed to Laplace's description.

 However, it is well known that, especially early on in the reign of the French Revulsion's Napoleon, Gauss guarded his true thoughts with a zeal verging on paranoia.
-Exhibit: Gauss waited almost a decade to reveal his original method to calculate the orbit of Ceres.
+Niels Henrik Abel described him as the "Fox who obliterates his tracks with his tail."

 I suspect that Gauss had other obsessions that drove his interest in the planetary perturbations.
 Besides the incredible opportunity for continental networking the research provided, of course.

-Below are some ideas of what I think Gauss hoped to find.
-And which I think should form part of a research program included under the rubric of Planetary Defense.

 ## 3. Elliptical Functions

 The last published chapter of Gauss's _Disquisitiones Arithmetica_ suggested an extension of his circle division program into elliptical functions.
 Gauss hinted at this extended investigation when he indicated his method could also be used to understand the nature of the lemniscate function.

-Indeed, a look at his unpublished _Tagebuch_ proves that Gauss was obsessed with elliptical functions from an early age, and had already captured the essential principles by age 30.
+Indeed, a [look at his unpublished _Tagebuch_](https://webspace.science.uu.nl/~oort0109/EigArt-LE.pdf) proves that Gauss was obsessed with elliptical functions from an early age, and had already captured the essential principles by age 30.

 Many years later, Niels Abel would send his manuscript on elliptical functions to Jean-Pierre Cauchy, who promptly buried the masterpiece until Abel's body was safely buried with the worms back in Norway.
 In the paper, Abel showed how to extend Gauss's methods to other elliptic functions.
 Abel also indicated that his researches uncovered a vast realm of new transcendental functions of which the elliptics form only a small subset.